ruthenian8/dff-node-stats/docs/source/index.rst

 ..
-DFF Stats documentation master file.
+DFF StatsStorage documentation master file.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to DFF Node Stats documentation!
+Welcome to DFF Node StatsStorage documentation!
 =================================================

 .. toctree::